Mack Saxon: Coaching career

 In 1927, the Texas School of Mines hired E. J. Stewart, who had coached Saxon at Texas, as the school's new head football coach.
 Saxon joined Stewart in September 1927 as an assistant coach at Texas Mines.
 In December 1927, Saxon (at age 26) was named Texas Mines' new athletic director, retained his role as assistant football coach, and was also given responsibility to coach the track and baseball teams.
 He also coached the basketball team beginning in 1928.

 Stewart retired as the head football coach after the 1928 season, and Saxon was chosen to replace him.
 Prior to Saxon taking over as head coach, Texas Mines had only four winning seasons in program history and only one season with a record more than one game above .500.
 Saxon immediately turned the program around, leading his teams to records of 6–1–2 in 1929, 7–1–1 in 1930, 7–1 in 1931, and 7–3 in 1932.

 The popularity of the football program grew under Saxon's leadership, leading to the construction of Kidd Field.
 In 1935, he served as co-coach of the El Paso All-Stars in the first Sun Bowl game.
 In 1936, Saxon led his team to a 5–2–1 record in the regular season and a berth in the Sun Bowl game.
 He followed in 1937 with a 7–1–2 season.

 After the 1941 season, Saxon resigned his positions at Texas Mines.
 In 13 seasons as head coach, Saxon's football teams compiled a 66–43–9 record.
 As coach of the basketball team from 1928 to 1934, he tallied a mark of 34–61.
 He also coached the school's baseball team in 1928 and 1930, compiling a 17–4 record.

 Military service, family and later years

 In May 1941, with the United States at war, Saxon was commissioned as a lieutenant in the United States Navy.
 In September 1942, he was placed in charge of the physical fitness program at the Banana River Naval Air Station in Florida.
 He left active duty in 1945 with the rank of commander.
 After the war, Saxon remained affiliated with the Navy as a civilian employee in charge of the athletics training program.

-On June 1, 1934, Saxon was married to Mary Hilton, the former wife of hotel magnate Conrad Hilton.
+On June 1, 1934, Saxon was married to Mary Hilton, the former wife of hotel magnate Conrad Hilton, soon after she and Conrad divorced earlier the same year.

 In May 1949, Saxon died at age 47 of a heart attack at his home in Arlington, Virginia.
 He was buried at Arlington National Cemetery.